 - If you’re in the mood for contemporary Mexican literature, try Sea Monsters by Chloe Aridjis.
 This is a coming of age story set in both Mexico City and Oaxaca.
 It has first love, nudists, Ukrainian dwarves…basically everything I am looking for in a novel.

 - I always travel with travel insurance from World Nomads.
 You never know when something might go wrong, especially in this day and age, and you don’t want to get stranded in a foreign country without help.
 You never know when extreme weather will strike or some other emergency.
 But with travel insurance, you’re protected even if you’re attacked by an angry masked wrestler.

 Morning: Explore Historic Mexico City

-Mexico City was founded in the year 1325 by the Mexica people, which means the city is rich in fascinating history.
-It would take a lifetime to learn all about Mexico City’s history.
+So here’s your first bit of proof that Mexico City is one of the world’s great metropolises.
+This capital was founded in the year 1325 by the Mexica people, which means it is rich in fascinating history.
+In fact, it would take a lifetime to learn all about Mexico City’s history.
 But we don’t have a lifetime, Internet Stranger!
 We only have 24 hours in Mexico City.
 So let’s not waste any more time while I share with you…